-- (1) There is no positive information on persons entering an old-age pension.
+- (1) There is no positive information on entering an old-age pension.
 It can only be inferred that a person who quits either employment or receiving unemployment compensation at a pensionable age and never reappears as being employed or receiving compensation has actually passed on to retirement.
-In reality, this person may also have died or (in case of migrants) have returned to her or his country of origin. - (2) In order to secure privacy, birth data of individuals are only given by calendar year, not by day and month.
-Furthermore, the whole time series of each individual has been randomly shifted by a constant (constant for the individual in question, random
+In reality, this person may also have died or (in the case of migrants) have returned to her or his country of origin. - (2) In order to secure privacy, birth dates of individuals are only given by calendar year, not by day and month.
+Furthermore, the whole time series of each individual has been randomly shifted by a constant (constant for the individual in question, random between individuals).
+Thus, exact information on the duration of spells is preserved, but information on the true position of this spell in the calendar is randomly blurred.
+As a consequence, the ages of persons computed to be associated with a certain event like, e.g., retirement, are scattered around the true value, but with means unchanged. - (3) As for the type of employment relationships, the administrative procedure from which the subsample is derived records only employment subject to social security contributions.
+This includes part-time work of more than 15 hours per week but excludes marginal part-time, Civil Servants and Military as well as self-employed and their unpaid family members.
+Even with these restrictions, still nearly 80 per cent of gainful employment in Germany was subject to social security contributions (Knuth 1999b: 13) during the period covered by the data set.

-7 IAB - Institut für Arbeitsmarkt- und Berufsforschung - is the research institute of the German Federal Employment Service.
+&lt;sup>6 IAB - Institut für Arbeitsmarkt- und Berufsforschung - is the research institute of the German Federal Employment Service.